aosp-mirror/platform_system_core/init/README.md

   since it has some peculiarities for backwards compatibility reasons.
 The 'imports' section of this file has more details on the order.

+`parse_apex_configs`
+  Parses config file(s) from the mounted APEXes.
+Intented to be used only once when apexd notifies the mount event by setting apexd.status to ready.

 `priority <priority>`
 > Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().